dmytrovoytko/data-engineering-amazon-reviews/README.md

 ![Mage AI pipeline run variable](/screenshots/mage-run-pipeline-variable.png)

 Enter `dataset_urls2.csv` (that you downloaded but not processed yet) and click `Run now` button.
 Ingestion process started.
 You can see the progress on `Pipeline runs` page.
+It appears with a little delay, no worries.

 ![Mage AI pipeline run progress](/screenshots/mage-ai-pipeline-runs-running.png)